-Deregistration takes place at the end of the school year for Secondary students who will not be returning the following year, this is usually during one allocated day.
+Deregistration takes place at the end of the school year for Secondary students, usually during one allocated day.
 Students use this opportunity to return textbooks and equipment that have been issued.
 The condition of these items is assessed and any lost or damaged items are charged to the family account.

 Students who leave before the end of the year are required to deregister and return all items rented from the College before accounts can be finalised.